crisparisi/mailerlite/README.md

 - The remaining sections outline some product features and then focus on what makes MailerLite stand out in the market, such as fair pricing, a great team of people behind the product, testimonials and reliable support
 - The page also offers a couple quick options to gain some valuable information and answer two common questions htat may be on the minds of prospective users.

 Overall, the focus is still on the product and what it offers in a space where competitors offer overly complex platforms that move further away from the focus on the customer.
-It's important to offer both current customers and prospects a broad look at the product while also encouraging the action the sign up to gain valuable insight by receiving the newsletters.
+It's important to offer both current customers and prospects a broad look at the product while also encouraging the action to sign up to gain valuable insight by receiving the newsletters.